 The cabin, meanwhile, has a sportier, more advanced look with the main components seeming to float.
 With the interior of the Ferrari 812 Superfast completely redesigned, the seats are now more ergonomic, alongside of which a new steering wheel, instrument clusters, the latest infotainment, and air-conditioning units are placed in accordance with the new HMI standards.
 The horizontal dash loops stylishly around the central air vents for a sophisticated, sculptural impression.

 Given its overall features, the Ferrari 812 Superfast is by far the most powerful and fastest Ferrari ever produced, with the exception, of course, of the rear-engined special limited series 12-cylinders.
 Built on the challenge to redesign the 70-year old 12-cylinder engine (remember the first Cavallino Rampante sports car, the 125 S, in 1947?), while exploiting Ferrari’s wealth of engineering know-how, the Ferrari 812 Superfast marks the new – with reports claiming it to be the final – era in the Ferrari 12-cylinder, and results to an all-around sports car that delivers overwhelming driving pleasure without compromising comfort.

 The price and date of availability for the Philippine market are yet to be revealed, but a little bird told that the two units unveiled at the recent gathering have been marked sold.
 With TMZ files that American rapper Gucci Mane paid US$600,000 to cut the three-year waiting list for one Ferrari 812 Superfast, then if you really want one, better add your name in the Autostrada queue now.

-Want to find out more about the Ferrari 812 Superfast
+Request More Information about the Ferrari 812 Superfast 6.5 V12.

 Find out more info, request a brochure, or request a quote by sending an inquiry below